jasone/sqlive/docs/docs.md

 6043
 ```

-With this command we instructed SQLIVE to send all the changes relative to the virtual view "negative\_balance" to the file /tmp/negative\_balance.
+With this command we instructed SQLive to send all the changes relative to the virtual view "negative\_balance" to the file /tmp/negative\_balance.
-In return, SQLIVE gave us the session number "6043", which will be useful to retrieve the status of that connection.
+In return, SQLive gave us the session number "6043", which will be useful to retrieve the status of that connection.

 Let's have a look at the stream: